Driving the Lower Murray River

 Loxton is a wonderful Murray River service town with set beautifully on the southern bank of the Murray River; affording the opportunity picturesque grassy parks overlooking the river.

-Named after a Bookpurnong Station boundary rider William Charles Loxton, who lived in a hut from 1878 to 1881 beside the river.
+Named after a Bookpurnong Station boundary rider William Charles Loxton, who lived in a hut from 1878 to 1881 besides the river.

 A ‘not to be missed’ attraction of Loxton, is ‘The Village’ which is a wonderful, educational, experience of yesteryear.
 A step-back-in-time to the pioneering days of the mid-1800’s complete with over 45 buildings and exhibits providing a great insight into the lives of early settlers and their families.